pyeventsourcing/eventsourcing/docs/topics/process.rst

 A "process application" is defined here as a :doc:`projection </topics/projections>` into an :doc:`event sourced application </topics/application>`.

-A system of process applications can be defined by indicating which applications are followed by which others.
+A system of process applications can be made by indicating which applications each follows.

 Applications have their state projected by their followers.
 Each application projects the state of the applications it follows through its policy into its